 Underneath these events, however, lay an understanding of the tribes’ territories first outlined in Father De Smet’s map.
-A hiatus in the fighting came after a second Treaty of Fort Laramie in 1868, which followed intense warfare between the tribes and the Army in the mid-1860s.
+Emigrant traffic over the Bozeman Trail, a new shortcut from the North Platte to the gold fields of Montana, led to intense warfare between the tribes and the Army in the mid-1860s; these wars led, in turn, to a new treaty at Fort Laramie in 1868.
+A hiatus in the fighting followed.
 The new treaty assigned large reservations to the Sioux, Crow and other tribes, although far smaller in area than the territories first assigned in 1851.

 The Treaty of 1851 enabled an objectification of Indian land, introducing the heretofore foreign concept of land “ownership” to these tribes.
 That non-traditional concept continues to this day, with these tribes assigned to reservations far smaller even than the ones established in 1868.

 - Missouri Republican (St. Louis, Mo.), October-November 1851.